 ‘The tragedies that can happen to a person are different according to age.
 For the old it is when children die before them, in middle age it is losing your life partner but in youth it is success too early!’

 Huang Jing oversaw the eight departments of industry which were, of course, all state run.
-Leilei said,
+Leilei s explained,

 ‘As a famous writer and industrial leader, Qu Bo was offered accommodation in the Summer Palace.
 We joined him there at the weekends.’